Oh My Food Recipes

 Jump to Recipe Jump to Video Print Recipe

 Love Asian food?
-Check out these tom yum kung, salt & pepper squid, pan fried buns, honeydew popsicle, massaman curry, claypot rice and lobster yee mein recipes.
+Check out these recipes: tom yum kung, salt & pepper squid, pan-fried buns, honeydew popsicle, massaman curry, claypot rice, and lobster yee mein.

-sweet green mung bean soup on a spoon
+Cantonese sweet green mung bean soup (luk dau sa) on a spoon

 What are green mung beans?